 Social impact leaders are people who have created an inspiring example that have inspired many others to follow.
-These individuals have helped to generate significant positive changes within their communities and places.
-They have all address pressing social issues.
-Many of which were unthought about.
-What do they have in common?
-What can we learn from them?
+What can we learn from the social impact leaders and how can they inspire us?

 Key Takeaways: Social Impact Leadership Examples.